Skip to main content

 Parseur IP address used for sending webhooks

-Add this IP address to the whitelist of your application firewall to allow incoming webhooks from Parseur.
+Webhooks are sent from IP 35.204.12.29.
+Add this IP to your firewall whitelist to receive webhooks from Parseur.

 "export failed" error: troubleshoot your webhooks